vmware-archive/vsphere-storage-for-docker/jekyll-docs/datastores.md

 ds1volume.vmdk
 ```

+Finally in case of multi tenancy the logic used to resolve the datastore location is described in [Tenancy](tenancy.html#default-datastore)

 ## Listing Volumes

 When you list the volumes, you can clearly distinguish the volumes in the datastore that hosts the VM vs. the volumes in other datastores